Tech-at-DU/React-Redux-Timers-Tutorial/P05-Create-New-Timers/readme.md

 }
 ```

-- `useDispatch` - Returns a reference to the dispatcher.
+1. `useDispatch` - Returns a reference to the dispatcher.
 The dispatcher allows you to send actions to the store to create changes in application state.
-- `useState` - is used to create a value that will be available across multiple renders of this component.
+2. `useState` - is used to create a value that will be available across multiple renders of this component.
 Notice you used the controlled component pattern in the input!
-- `dispatch(addTimer(name))` - Take a close loiok at this snippet of code.
+3. `dispatch(addTimer(name))` - Take a close look at this snippet of code.
 Let's break this one down.
-Clicking the button will add a new timer by calling the `addTimer(name)` action and passing the name as an argument.
-The value returned from this function call is then passed as an argument to a call to `dispatch(...new Timer...)`.
-This is how Redux works.
-To make a change to the application state, adding a new timer to the list of timers in this case, you will call one of the action functions and pass the reuslt to the dispatcher.
+Clicking the button will add a new timer by calling the `addTimer(name)`.
+This generates an action and `name` will be the payload.
+Find `addTimer`, `action` and `payload` in `timersSlice.js`.

 ## Display the New Timer Component